loelschlaeger/fHMM/README.md

 - `trans.R` provides helper functions for required parameter transformations.
 - `viterbi.R` is an implementation of the Viterbi algorithm.

-## Source of empirical data
+## Data
-The code is optimized for financial time series data provided by https://finance.yahoo.com/.
+The code is designed for closing prices of financial time series provided by https://finance.yahoo.com/.

+## Objects

 ## Getting Started